-Student Refusal Form
+Student Accommodation Refusal Form

-If a student refuses an accommodation listed in his or her IEP, 504 plan, or if required by the state, an EL plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
+If a student refuses an accommodation listed in their IEP, 504 plan, or EL plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
 This form must be completed and placed in the student's file and a copy must be sent to the parent on the day of refusal.
 Principals (or designee) should work with Test Administrators to determine who, if any others, should be informed when a student refuses an accommodation documented in an IEP, 504 plan, or if required by the state, an EL plan.
 Refer to Appendix H: Student Accommodation Refusal Form.